OpenMOSE/RWKV-Infer/README.md

 - **Multi Recurrent State Sampling**:

-  MRSS (Multiple Recurrent State Sampling) is a novel method for LLM inference that combines multiple fine-tuned states with fixed gating weights to achieve more flexible and effective inference.
+  MRSS (Multi Recurrent State Sampling) is a novel method for LLM inference that combines multiple fine-tuned states with fixed gating weights to achieve more flexible and effective inference.
    - Pseudo Mixture of State Experts:
 By combining multiple states, MRSS integrates knowledge from different "experts," generating richer outputs.